VisualFP/docs/SA/project_documentation/content/personal_report_jann.typ

 = Jann Flepp

-Even before studying at the #ac("OST"), I was interested in functional programming.
+Even before studying at #ac("OST"), I was interested in functional programming.
 I worked on some small personal projects in F\# and looked at foundational topics such as the lambda-calculus.